Best Golf Resorts In The Mid-Atlantic - Golf Digest

 White Sulphur Springs, W.Va.

 Robert E. Lee's wife stayed here for medicinal treatments before the Civil War.
-Golf arrived 50 years later.
+Golf arrived 50 years later, and there has been a ton of history since.
 The Greenbrier 18 hosted the 1977 Ryder Cup, and the Old White TPC is a tour mainstay.

 More Information